 - Parejko, Ken, Pliny the Elder’s Silphium: First Recorded Species Extinction, Conservation Biology, Vol. 17, No. 3 (Jun., 2003), pp. 925-927, JSTOR link.

-Drawing of asafoetida from Flore Médicale by Chaumeton, François-Pierre, Jean Baptist Joseph Anne César Tyrbas de Chamberet, Jean Louis Marie Poiret, Panckoucke, Paris, 1833-1835, full text at Google Books; photo of Oak Cliff Pharmacy from DeGolyer Library, Southern Methodist University, via Flickr Commons; photo of Mrs. Owens from her cook book at Google Books (link above in reference list).
+Screen captures from the DVD of El Dorado; Drawing of asafoetida from Flore Médicale by Chaumeton, François-Pierre, Jean Baptist Joseph Anne César Tyrbas de Chamberet, Jean Louis Marie Poiret, Panckoucke, Paris, 1833-1835, full text at Google Books; photo of Oak Cliff Pharmacy from DeGolyer Library, Southern Methodist University, via Flickr Commons; photo of Mrs. Owens from her cookbook at Google Books (link above in reference list).